kevinding0218/InterviewDocuments/Q and A/System Design/Stars/HowBrowserWorks.md

 -   If the requested URL is not in the cache,  **ISP’s DNS server initiates a DNS query to find the IP address of the server**  that hosts  [maps.google.com](http://maps.google.com/).
 -   Browser  **initiates a TCP connection**  with the server.
     -   In order to transfer data packets between your computer(client) and the server, it is important to have a TCP connection established.
     -   This connection is established using a process called the  **TCP/IP three-way handshake**.
-This is a three step process where the client and the server exchange SYN(synchronize) and ACK(acknowledge) messages to establish a connection.
+This is a **three step process where the client and the server exchange SYN(synchronize) and ACK(acknowledge) messages to establish a connection**.
         -   Client machine sends a SYN packet to the server over the internet asking if it is open for new connections.
         -   If the server has open ports that can accept and initiate new connections, it’ll respond with an ACKnowledgment of the SYN packet using a SYN/ACK packet.
         -   The client will receive the SYN/ACK packet from the server and will acknowledge it by sending an ACK packet.